What it’s like to be a visitor

 Are you over 18?
 Could you be a friendly face, an attentive ear and an understanding connection?
 Yes?
 Then why not get involved, meet and help new people and develop fresh skills.

 We visit people in Dungavel twice a week on a Monday and Thursday evening.
-From January 2017, you will also be able to volunteer at our morning drop in sessions at Dungavel.
-This will happen every two weeks on Wednesday mornings.
+You can also volunteer at our morning drop in sessions at Dungavel, which take place every two weeks on Wednesday mornings.
 We expect visitors to sign up to at least two visits a month.

 We’ll tell you all about your role as a visitor and answer any questions you have at our induction training.
 And of course you’ll get continued support from our knowledgeable team, who are always happy to help.